 Alternatively, you could celebrate everyone’s heritage and have a festive feast.
-Get your friends together and each bring a popular festive dish from your home country.
-If everyone chips in, you’ll all contribute the same amount, save money, and get to try some delicious dishes from around the globe.
+Get your friends together and each brings a popular festive dish from your home country.
+This is a great way to make sure everyone feels at home during the festive season.

 In most cases, you’ll only stay in your halls or student accommodation for one year before moving to a different property.
 Buying a Christmas tree and decorations can cost a lot of money, and it’s unlikely that you’ll take it with you when you leave.

-Instead of buying a rubbish tree that will just get left behind, why not make some decorations yourself?
-While this may all sound a bit Blue Peter, there are some decorations you can make that look super chic and stylish.
+Instead of buying a tree that will just get left behind, why not make some decorations yourself?
+There are some cheap decorations that you can easily make that look super chic and stylish

-Making brightly coloured pom poms out of wool will brighten up your room and add some festive cheer.
-To do this all you need is some card and wool.
+For example, making brightly coloured pom poms out of wool will brighten up your room and add some festive cheer.
+To do this, all you need is some card and wool.